 Lastly – be patient with yourself!
 The pandemic has forced us all to find new routines and new ways of training whilst at home.
 If you find yourself not at your previous fitness level, focus on the small victories and work towards rebuilding your strength.
 Keep your goals realistic and look after your body as it begins to readjust to a new routine.
 Before you know it, you’ll be hitting your personal best once again.

-Our trainers at The Ring are here to help you return safely back to the gym at a pace which suits you.
+Our trainers at The Ring, Your Boxing Gym in Singapore, are here to help you return safely back to the gym at a pace which suits you.
 If it’s your first time back let us know and we will guide you through your first workout.
 We can’t wait to welcome you back!